 To isolate post process effects, you need to use a feature called Custom Depth.
 Like Post Process Input and Diffuse Color, this is a buffer you can use in post process materials.

 Before you learn what Custom Depth is, you should know what the Scene Depth buffer is.
-Scene Depth stores how far each pixel is from the camera.
+Scene Depth stores how far each pixel is from the camera plane.
 Here is a visualization of Scene Depth:

 Custom Depth stores the same information but only for meshes you specify.
 Here is a visualization of it with the viking rendered to Custom Depth: